Architecture Best Practices Overview FAQ

 Why does Delphix collect IO data?

-The collection of IO data allows us to more accurately size the Delphix Engine rather than making recommendations based on assumptions or synthetic data.
+Collection of IO data allows us to more accurately size the Delphix Engine rather than making recommendations based on assumptions or synthetic data.
 The data you provide for analyses is from the SOURCE and TARGET DB servers.

 Why is the Customer Database and Inventory (CDI) important?